psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Than honey mingled thro' red wine.

 A garment wide, long, and smooth.
-Covered the white steed ;
+Covered the white steed;
 There was a comely saddle of red gold,
 And her right hand held a bridle with a golden bit.

 Four shoes well shaped were under him,
-Of the yellow gold of the purest quality ;
+Of the yellow gold of the purest quality;
 A silver wreath was on the back of his head.
 And there was not in the world a steed better.

 O. She came to the presence of Fionn,
 And spoke with a voice sweet and gentle,
-And she said, " O, king of the Fianna,
+And she said, "O, king of the Fianna,
 Long and distant is my journey, now."

-F. " Who art thou, thyself, O youthful princess !
+F. "Who art thou, thyself, O youthful princess !
 Of fairest form, beauty, and countenance,
 Relate to us the cause of thy story,
 Thine own name and thy country."

-" Golden-headed Niamh is my name,
+"Golden-headed Niamh is my name,
 0, sage Fionn of the great hosts.
 Beyond the women of the world I have won esteem,
 I am the fair daughter of the King of Youth."

-F. " Relate to us O amiable princess
+F. "Relate to us O amiable princess
 What caused thee to come afar across the sea—
 Is it thy consort has forsaken thee,
 Or what is the affliction that is on thyself."

-N. " 'Tis not my husband that went from me,
+N. "'Tis not my husband that went from me,
 And as yet I have not been spoken of with any man, `[i.e. I have not been betrothed to any man]`
 O ! king of the Fianna of highest repute,
 But affection and love I have given to thy son."

-" Which of my children [is he] O blooming daughter.
+"Which of my children [is he] O blooming daughter.
 To whom thou hast given love, or yet affection—
 Do not conceal from us now the cause,
 And relate to us thy case, O woman."